Sikessem/View/README.md

-# HTML Builder
+# PHP DOM

-Write/read HTML documents easily in PHP
+Handle HTML5 and CSS3 easily

 An example to see how the code works :